wikimedia/operations-debs-trafficserver/doc/reference/configuration/records.config.en.rst

 .. ts:cv:: CONFIG proxy.config.http.connect_attempts_rr_retries INT 3
    :reloadable:
+   :overridable:

    The maximum number of failed connection attempts allowed before a round-robin entry is marked as 'down' if a server has round-robin DNS entries.

 .. ts:cv:: CONFIG proxy.config.http.connect_attempts_timeout INT 30
    :reloadable:
+   :overridable:

    The timeout value (in seconds) for **time to first byte** for an origin server connection.

 .. ts:cv:: CONFIG proxy.config.http.post_connect_attempts_timeout INT 1800
    :reloadable:
+   :overridable:

    The timeout value (in seconds) for an origin server connection when the client request is a ``POST`` or ``PUT`` request.

-.. ts:cv:: CONFIG proxy.config.http.down_server.cache_time INT 300
+.. ts:cv:: CONFIG proxy.config.http.down_server.cache_time INT 60
    :reloadable:
+   :overridable:

    Specifies how long (in seconds) Traffic Server remembers that an origin server was unreachable.

 .. ts:cv:: CONFIG proxy.config.http.down_server.abort_threshold INT 10
    :reloadable:
+   :overridable:

    The number of seconds before Traffic Server marks an origin server as unavailable after a client abandons a request because the origin server was too slow in sending the response header.